 - the installations for the supply of water, gas, electricity, sanitation, space heating and heating water

 More recently, after the Homes (Fitness for Human Habitation) Act 2018 came into force, landlords have had to ensure that a property is fit for human habitation at the start of and throughout the life of the tenancy and has no category 1 ‘hazards’ under the Housing Health and Safety Rating System (see below).

 Local Authority Powers

 The Housing Act 2004 laid down standards which all residential property (not just private rented property) is supposed to comply with.
 If these standards are not met then this is a criminal offence.

-These standards are generally enforced by the relevant Local Authority, usually after carrying out a Housing Health and Safety Inspection – where the property is assessed against 29 health and safety standards.
+These standards are generally enforced by the relevant Local Authority, usually after carrying out a Housing Health and Safety Rating System Inspection – where the property is assessed against 29 health and safety standards.

 If the landlord fails to bring the property up to standard, the Local Authority can serve an improvement notice on the landlord, which can be enforced via criminal proceedings in the Magistrates Court.